stacynwigwe/portfolio/systems-implementation.md

 ---

 ## The Challenge
-Many system implementations fail not because the technology is flawed but because users do not feel supported in how the system serves daily work.
+Many system implementations fail not because the technology is flawed but because users don't feel supported in how the system serves daily work.
 Inconsistent processes, unclear ownership, and limited training introduce friction that slows adoption.

 This project explores a practical approach that ensures
 * user needs drive configuration decisions